MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

 2. You can also edit and transform the data.
 First, choose an entity to edit or transform.
 Then, open one of the menus (see #2 in the preceding image) located at the top of the Power Query window to find a specific transformation.
 Each transformation is added as a processing step (see #3 in the preceding image), which can be modified as needed.

    >[!NOTE]
-   >It might not be possible to make changes to data sources that are currently being used in one of the app's processes (*Segmentation, Match, Merge*, etc).
+   >It might not be possible to make changes to data sources that are currently being used in one of the app's processes (*segmentation*, *match*, or *merge*, for example).
 Using the **Settings** page, you can track the progress of each of the active processes.
 When a process completes, you can return to the **Data Sources** page and make your changes.

 3. You can add additional entities to your data source by selecting **Get data**, as shown in the following example.